You built a real workflow for catching up on Slack channels using AI. Let’s look at what you achieved and where to go next.Documentation Index

 How could this workflow help your work or job search?

 Think about: catching up after time off, preparing for meetings by summarising relevant channels, creating weekly reports for your manager, or staying on top of community discussions in job-search groups.
 The ability to quickly extract information from conversations is valuable in any role.
+With voice input, you can get these summaries even while multitasking.

 What other information would you like AI to summarise?